 8. We don’t generally put titles on our pieces.
 And you don’t need to include your name (as in a byline).
 It will automatically appear when you post.

 This is a moderated forum.
-That means I take down posts that don’t fit with the spirit or feeling I want this community to embody.
+That means I take down posts that don’t fit with the guidelines established here or with the spirit or feeling I want this community to embody.

 Fictional responses are acceptable, but please let us know if you’re writing fiction so people don’t respond personally to your characters as if they are you.

 In terms of responding to others’ work, the only comments you make here should be positive: what worked in the piece, what touched you, what specific phrases or images you liked.
 This is not a forum for critique or constructive feedback.
 Think of yourself as an appreciative reader and a compassionate witness—not a critic.
-(And remember that this is a community of writers–read and respond to others work as well as contributing your own.)
+(And remember that this is a community of writers–the expectation is that you will read and respond to others work as well as contributing your own.)

 Please avoid giving personal advice.
-Although the writing on this blog can be therapeutic and supportive, we’re all about the writing here.
-Let’s keep our focus there, rather than advising people what to do with their lives.
+Let’s keep our focus on the writing, rather than advising people what to do with their lives.

 ABOUT OUR COMMUNITY:

-If you are new to our community, you may notice that there are a lot of posts about difficult, personal subjects.
-A subset of the writers who post here share a history of trauma and benefit from using this site as a safe place to share their words and to process their healing.
-Because of the first four books I wrote (The Courage to Heal, The Courage to Heal Workbook, Allies in Healing and Beginning to Heal), these writers feel comfortable in this virtual space and I am happy to provide a safe place for them.
-I welcome those writers here.
+If you are new to our community, you may notice that there are more posts than usual about difficult, personal subjects.
+A subset of the writers who post here have experienced a history of trauma and that subject matter often appears in their stories.
+Because of the first four books I wrote (The Courage to Heal, The Courage to Heal Workbook, Allies in Healing and Beginning to Heal), these writers feel comfortable in this virtual space and I am happy to welcome those writers here.

-However, I don’t want anyone who doesn’t have a history of trauma to feel that having a difficult past is in a requirement to post work here.
+However, I don’t want anyone who doesn’t have a history of trauma to feel that having a difficult past is a requirement to post work here.
 I welcome ALL writers, whatever their history.
-I’m always thrilled to see pieces that are wry, humorous, silly, imaginative, ordinary, writing that reflects all kinds of life experience, not just difficult or traumatic experiences.
+I’m always thrilled to see pieces that are wry, humorous, silly, imaginative, ordinary, writing that reflects all kinds of life experiences, not just difficult or traumatic ones.
 You don’t have to have had a bad childhood to be a good writer—or to post your stories here.

 HOW TO ADD YOUR PHOTO (Thanks to Terry Gibson for these instructions):